-Australian standards which have been rewritten in December of 2017 does recommend the use of a thermal camera however there is no Australian standard to which the thermal camera should be used during this standard therefore Bugs Or Us are not qualified thermographers but do have a general understanding of how to use the camera thermal camera to get the information we require during a termite inspection or pre-purchase inspection.we would expect that very few technicians or inspectors are qualified thermographers.
+Australian standards which have been recently updated does recommend the use of a thermal camera however there is no Australian standard to which the thermal camera should be used to.
+You should note that Bugs Or Us are not qualified thermographers but do have a general understanding of how to use the camera thermal camera to get the information we require during a termite inspection or pre-purchase inspection.
+We would expect that very few technicians or inspectors are qualified thermographers.
 We have been using a thermal camera since 2013 our termite inspections.

 Can you see the wall framing studs in a wall?